roone858/Programming-javaScript-Applications-Book/Day 1/Readme.md

 JavaScript has very rich object-oriented (OO) features.
 The JSON (JavaScript Object Notation)

 JavaScript uses a prototypal inheritance model.
-Instead of classes, you have object pro‐ totypes.
+Instead of classes, you have object prototypes.
  New objects automatically inherit methods and attributes of their parent object through the prototype chain.
 It’s possible to modify an object’s prototype at any time, making JavaScript a very flexible, dynamic language
 ``` javascript